Coder-RD/Java_Challenge/README.md

 Welcome to my **#100DaysOfCode Java Challenge** repository! 🚀

-This repository contains my daily Java programming solutions from **HackerRank**, where I practice Core Java concepts, problem-solving, logical thinking, algorithmic thinking, data structures, Java Collections, Generics, and programming skills.
+This repository contains my daily Java programming solutions from **HackerRank**, where I practice **Core Java, problem-solving, logical thinking, algorithmic thinking, data structures, Java Collections, Generics, and programming fundamentals**.

 The goal is to solve **one Java programming challenge every day for 100 days** and continuously improve my coding and problem-solving abilities. 💻☕